nervosnetwork/ckb-sdk-java/README.md

 Transaction rawTx = txBuilder.buildTx();
 ```

+A more recommended way is to directly call RPC API `build_simple_transfer_transaction` provided by Mercury, which could help you do almost everything above in building transaction.

 ### Sign and send transaction
 To send transaction you build to CKB network, you need to
 1. sign transaction with your private key.